 “Nuts and Sluts” was a social relations course (Harvardspeak for pyschology), and the basic fine arts course, with its midday slide shows, was called “Darkness at Noon.”
 “Heaven and Hell” — or “Stardust” — was a combination of astronomy and geology, the celestial part taught by a friendly Dutch professor named Bart J. Bok.
 Bok, as a science popularizer, came a close second to the physics instructor who proved that for every reaction there was an equal and opposite reaction by departing his lecture on the topic aboard a well-greased cart propelled by the jet of fire extinguisher.
 Bok, for his part, could give a phenomenal one-man imitation of the solar system.
 Starting with a right finger (the moon) raised high and circling his left fist (the earth), and with both then circumnavigating his head (the sun), Bok would rotate and move in an appropriate orbit across the wide lecture hall.
 His description of how the speed of light was first calculated was similarly dramatic: a race with chalk across forty feet of black board and back again.
 In October of my freshman year, I wrote home:

-Here beginnith the second espistle.
+Here beginneth the second epistle.
 Friday I took my first hour exam.
 It was in Nat Sci and I don’t dare to say whether it was hard or easy until I get my mark.
 Prof. Bok got a wild hand of applause last Wednesday for his description of what happens when a galaxy containing positive electrons meets one containing negative electrons.

 One day we sat down in the high pitched lecture hall to find a huge brass ball hanging from the ceiling above a circle of chalk markers on the floor.
 Bok’s pendulum, however, turned out to be not as frictionless as Foucault’s; it refused to reflect the earth’s rotation.
 At the end of the lecture Bok walked over to the ball, stared at it, shrugged, and said, “Vell, ze earth she does not move today.”
 At his last lecture, he announced that he would be leaving Harvard to become the head astronomer at the Canberra, Australia, observatory.
 He explained: “Every man muz follow hiz star.
 And ven your star itz in ze Southern Cross, you go to Australia.
 Gut bye!”
 And walked out to a standing ovation.